eadst/CEIR/detection/README.md

+In text detection, the modified connectionist text proposal network to execute text detection.
+The `pytorch` implementation of detection is based on [CTPN](https://github.com/WenmuZhou/ctpn.pytorch).

+Here is their the CTPN introduction.

 # Detecting Text in Natural Image with Connectionist Text Proposal Network
 ## Requirements
 * pytorch 1.0
 * opencv3